-Prerequisite(s): Biology
+Prerequisite(s): Biology NOTE: Core class, elective, has lab component

 Environmental Science is an introductory survey course that shows thematic connections between a variety of science disciplines and topics such as biology, ecology, oceanography, earth science, and physical science in describing the environment and how human activities affect their surroundings.
 It is a laboratory and research investigations that include the use of scientific inquiry, measurement, problem-solving, observation, classification, prediction, inference, data collection, and analysis are an integral part of this course.